 If you’re travelling through the Canadian Rockies it needs to be on your list as a ‘Must See’ destination.

 We meet people all the time who tell us how blown away they are by Golden.
-It doesn’t get the same press as Banff and Lake Louise (which is actually a blessing in disguise - read 5 Benefits of Staying in Golden, BC - Instead of Banff or Lake Louise) but it sure does deserve it.
+It doesn’t get the same press as Banff and Lake Louise (which can be a blessing in disguise) but it sure does deserve it.

-We don’t get the same crowds here as the busier towns, so there’s a good chance you’ll have these view spots all to yourself.
+We don’t get the same crowds here as the busier towns, so there’s a good chance you’ll have the best views and viewpoints in Golden, BC all to yourself.
 They’re spectacular.
 We’re in awe every time we visit them and we’re sure you will be too.

 1. Mount 7 Launchpad

 Taking a drive up to Mount 7 will give you views of EVERYTHING.
 You’ll be looking down on the Columbia Valley and across at Kicking Horse Mountain Resort and the Purcell Mountain Range.
 You’ll see the Columbia River meandering through the Wetlands, which often glows in the summer sun.

 The Columbia Wetlands have been recognized as one of the world’s living natural treasures.
 Being able to look up the valley to both the north and the south is something that will stay etched in your mind for a very long time.

 We prefer heading up Mount 7 in the evening.
 The soft summer sun makes the valley glow, and we’ve seen black bears the last few times we’ve taken the drive up.
 Black bears come out of the forest to munch along the edge of the road, and it’s common to see mama bears with their cubs.

 If you do see bears it’s important not to disturb them.
 Give them a wide berth, slowly drive by and DO NOT stop, feed them or get out of your car.